imjoy-team/dev.imjoy.io/docs/getting_started.md

 ### Digit classification
 Here, we describe how to install and use an ImJoy plugin to perform digit classification with TensorFlow.js.
 This plugin runs directly in the browser.
-You can train a convolution neural network (CNN) to recognise digits.
+You can train a convolution neural network (CNN) to recognize digits.
 Once the network is trained, you can classify hand drawn numbers.
 It is based on [tfjs-vis](https://github.com/tensorflow/tfjs-vis)
-- a small library for in browser visualisation for use with TensorFlow.js.
+- a small library for in browser visualization for use with TensorFlow.js.

 This plugin can be obtained by installing the plugin `MNIST-CNN` from the ImJoy plugin repository.
 Alternatively, you can also use this
-<a href="https://imjoy.io/#/app?plugin=oeway/ImJoy-Plugins:MNIST-CNN&w=getting-started" target="_blank">**link**</a>,
+<a href="https://imjoy.io/#/app?plugin=imjoy-team/imjoy-plugins:MNIST-CNN&w=getting-started" target="_blank">**link**</a>,
 which will open ImJoy and provide a dialog where you can confirm the installation.

 Once the plugin is install, it will appear in the plugin dialog on the left.